BLACK BELT

 PRIVATE LESSONS AVAILABLE

-BEST CHILDRENS PROGRAM ON LONG ISLAND FOR SELF-DEFENSE AND BUILDING CONFIDENCE!
+BEST CHILDRENS PROGRAM ON LONG ISLAND!

 Authentic Kobudo included which is training with the Japanese and Okinawan Sai, Tonfa, Bo and Jo.